• Home

 Why you will love this recipe

-• This recipe uses easy to find ingredients and affordable pantry staples!
+• Economical + Pantry Ingredients!
+This chickpea recipe uses easy to find ingredients and affordable pantry staples!

-• Quick to prepare – this recipe only requires 15 minutes of hands-on preparation
+• Quick to prepare!
+This chickpeas soup only requires 10 minutes of hands-on prep!

-• Packed with good-for-you-ingredients and nutrients – there’s plenty of chickpeas and fresh vegetables!
+• Nutritious!
+This garbanzo soup is chock-full of good-for-you-ingredients and nutrients – there’s plenty of legumes and fresh vegetables!

-• This soup stores great and packs well for lunches or easy heat-and-eat dinners!
+• Easy heat-and-eat meal!
+This chickpea noodle soup stores great and packs well for work lunches or easy heat-and-eat dinners!

-Overhead photo of Easy Chickpea Soup garnished with shaved parmesan and sliced fresh basil in a large white Dutch oven.
+Overhead photo of Easy Chickpea Soup topped with shaved parmesan and fresh basil in a large white Dutch oven.

 What is chickpea soup?